Understanding “Chinese Whispers”

 For de-evolution

-Example #2: “Whether these are Chinese whispers or not, all I can say is that these are the parts of the same stories that they have been telling for years.”
+- Example 2: “Whether these are Chinese whispers or not, all I can say is that they are versions of the same story that have been told for years.”

-Example #3: “Mina thought Kyle refuse to attend the party and slept without having her dinner.
-She didn’t realize that it was a Chinese whisper in the class and Kyle was actually attending her party.”
+- Example 3: “Mina thought Kyle had refused to attend the party, so she went to bed without dinner.
+She didn’t realize it was a case of Chinese whispers because Kyle was actually attending.”